Molecular logic gate: AND molecular logic gate

-The molecular logic gate illustrated in Figure 5 demonstrates the advancement from redox-fluorescent switches to multi-input logic gates with an electrochemical switch.
+This molecular logic gate illustrates the advancement from redox-fluorescent switches to multi-input logic gates with an electrochemical switch, detecting the presence of acids.
 This two-input AND logic gate incorporates a tertiary amine proton receptor and a tetrathiafulvalene redox donor.
-These groups, when attached to anthracene, can simultaneously process information concerning acid concentration and oxidizing ability of the solution.
+These groups, when attached to anthracene, can simultaneously process information concerning the concentration of the acid and oxidizing ability of the solution.

 OR molecular logic gate

 De Silva et al. constructed an OR molecular logic gate using an aza-crown ether receptor and sodium and potassium ions as the inputs.
-The system is depicted in Figure 6.
 Either of the two ions could bind to the crown ether, causing the PET to be quenched and the fluorescence to be turned on.
-Since either of the two ions (input “1”) could turn on the fluorescence (output “1”), the system resembled an OR logic gate.
+Since either of the two ions (input "1") could cause fluorescence (output "1"), the system resembled an OR logic gate.

 INH molecular logic gate

-The INHIBIT logic gate illustrated in Figure 7 as provided by Gunnlaugsson et al. incorporates a Tb3+ ion in a chelate complex.
-This two-input logic gate is the first of its kind and displays non-commutative behavior with chemical inputs and a phosphorescence output.
-Whenever dioxygen (input “1”) is present, the system is quenched and no phosphorescence is observed (output “0”).
-The second input, H+, must also be present for an output “1” to be observed.
-This is understood from a two-input INHIBIT truth table as included in Table 2.
+The INH logic gate incorporates a Tb3+ ion in a chelate complex.
+This two-input logic gate displays non-commutative behavior with chemical inputs and a phosphorescence output.
+Whenever dioxygen (input "1") is present, the system is quenched and no phosphorescence is observed (output "0").
+The second input, H+, must also be present for an output "1" to be observed.

 NAND molecular logic gate

-Parker and Williams constructed a NAND logic gate based on turning on strong emission from a terbium complex of phenanthridine.
-In the system depicted in Figure 8, when acid and oxygen (the two inputs) are absent (input “0”), the fluorescence from the terbium center is turned on (output “1”).
-Hence, the system acts as a molecular NAND gate.
+Parker and Williams constructed a NAND logic gate based on strong emission from a terbium complex of phenanthridine.
+When acid and oxygen (the two inputs) are absent (input "0"), the terbium center fluoresces (output "1").

 NOR molecular logic gate

-Akkaya and coworkers demonstrated a molecular NOR gate using a boradiazaindacene system, depicted in Figure 9.
-Fluorescence of the highly-emissive boradiazaindacene (input “1”) was found to be quenched in the presence of either a zinc salt [Zn(II)] or trifluoroacetic acid (TFA).
-The system, thus, could realize the truth table of a NOR logic gate.
+Akkaya and coworkers demonstrated a molecular NOR gate using a boradiazaindacene system.
+Fluorescence of the highly-emissive boradiazaindacene (input "1") was found to be quenched in the presence of either a zinc salt [Zn(II)] or trifluoroacetic acid (TFA).